zhangwei03020915/abp/docs/en/solution-templates/single-layer-web-application/overview.md

 * **[Identity](../../modules/identity.md)** to manage roles and users
 * **[OpenIddict](../../modules/openiddict.md)** (the core part) to implement the OAuth authentication flows

-In addition these, [Feature Management](../../modules/feature-management.md), [Permission Management](../../modules/permission-management.md) and [Setting Management](../../modules/setting-management.md) modules are pre-installed as they are the fundamental feature modules of the ABP.
+In addition, [Feature Management](../../modules/feature-management.md), [Permission Management](../../modules/permission-management.md) and [Setting Management](../../modules/setting-management.md) modules are pre-installed as they are the fundamental feature modules of the ABP.

 ## Optional Modules